All Rudak’en’ziz could think, staring up into the sky at the precipice of the mesa, was how bright the Visitor had become.

 “As do I.”

 Rudak ended the call, and resumed gazing down at the fields below.
 The city lights were blurry splotches at this distance, but he could faintly hear the familiar hustle.
 He’d been born there, in the city that had cropped up around the observation post.
-Many thousands of years past, when the world was not unified, and blood poured as freely as rain, the mesa had been used as a fortress by some mad matriarch.
+Many thousands of years past, when the world was not unified, and blood poured as freely as rain, the mesa had been used as a fortress by a powerful matriarch.
 Her reign had been brief, and the years had crumbled the fearsome walls, but the legend had endured.

 It was a great irony, that something once used for selfish and destructive reasons would help usher in a new golden age for the world.